-The procedures are usually well tolerated in the majority of patients.
-Clinical trial results confirmed the safety of local injections and treatment with MMSCs from the perspective of tumor formation after a follow-up period .
+The procedures are usually well-tolerated in the majority of patients.
+Parkinson’s stem cell clinical trials confirmed the safety of local injections and treatment with MSCs from the perspective of tumor formation after a follow-up period .
 Individual intolerance (short-term fever), while rare, cannot be excluded.
 Swiss Medica specialists will monitor your condition for safer and more beneficial results.

 Recovery after treatment

-You may feel a slight soreness in the place where stem cells were injected.
+You may feel a slight soreness in the place where stem cell for Parkinson’s disease were injected.
 Discomfort may occur for a few days after harvesting the biomaterial.
 During this period, you may also feel some weakness.

 To understand the effectiveness of stem cell treatment and create a follow-up procedure plan, patients undergo a routine examination several weeks after the stem cell injection.
 The results of the treatment are observed 3-6 months after the procedure and the treatment plan is adjusted for the patient’s unique needs.

 If you have any questions about the treatments and using stem cells to treat Parkinson’s disease, please contact our medical advisor.
 They’ll be able to connect you with a specialist from our clinic to discuss your case.